Skip to main content

 23 min read

-By Safna January 7, 2025
+By Safna June 17, 2025

 Expert reviewed

-The Digital Personal Data Protection Act of 2023, commonly referred to as the DPDP Act is India’s data privacy law.
+The Digital Personal Data Protection Act of 2023, commonly referred to as the DPDP Act, is India’s data privacy law.
 It is a meticulous blend of recognition of the rights of individuals and the need for data processing.
 On January 3, 2025, the Ministry of Electronics and Information Technology also published the DPDP rules detailing the operational framework for compliance.

 Ever since the famous Puttaswamy judgment recognised the right to privacy as a fundamental right, digital privacy has been a hot topic in the country.
 Now that the DPDP Act has received the assent of the President, India is ready to enter its digital privacy era.